 1. Learn why you fail to achieve your goals.
 If you’ve failed to set and achieve college goals, look at what holds you back.
 For instance, my university roommate never started assignments until a day or two before they were due, and she wouldn’t study for tests until the night before.
 Her grades were fine (she’s a genius) – but she was so unhappy!
 She would agonize about procrastinating, and berate herself for not being more organized.
 She talked to a school counselor, who helped her realize she was procrastinating because she wanted perfect grades.
 If she didn’t get perfect grades, then she could chalk it up to procrastinating…not her intellect or personal ability.
-If you’re a college student setting goals, you need to examine your fears, doubts, and insecurities.
+If you’re a student setting goals and preparing for college, you need to examine your fears, doubts, and insecurities.

 2. Set goals that represent who you are.
 Do your parents want you to get your MBA, but you want a degree in Philosophy?
 Do your friends want you to join a sorority or fraternity, but you’d rather participate in the geeky geometry club?
 Don’t set college goals that you don’t care about – you may achieve them, but you’ll be bored and exhausted.
 Set goals that represent who you are as a college student…and who you want to become in five years.